CircuitSetup/Remote/FUTABA.md

 #### Toggle switches

 Note that using the Futaba's original front and top toggle switches is entirely optional, and doing it is not trivial.
-They would serve as "buttons 1-8" for audio playback and MQTT messages.
+They would serve as User Buttons for audio playback and MQTT messages.

-If you do not wish to use your Futaba's toggle switches, you can use the "UP/DOWN" and "HOLD" switches on the Unibox instead; you can install three-position momentary switches there and have four "buttons" as a result.
+If you do not wish to use your Futaba's toggle switches, you can use the "UP/DOWN" and "HOLD" switches on the Unibox instead; you can install three-position momentary switches there and have four User Buttons as a result.

 If you want to wire the toggle switches from the Futaba remote control to the Control Board, it is recommended to use a common GND wire.
 This GND wire connects all center pins of all switches to each other and to the GND screw connector on the Control Board.